On the Job Injuries

 Step Two - Complete the Employee Report of Injury/Illness

-After seeking medical treatment, or if not an emergency situation, the employee must complete an Employee Report of Injury/Illness within 24 hours of the incident, if possible, and submit to their supervisor.
+After seeking medical treatment, or if not an emergency situation, the employee must complete an Employee Report of Injury/Illness within 24 hours of the incident if possible using the university’s online incident reporting tool in EtQ Reliance (use your NetID and password).

-Step Four - HR to File Workers' Compensation Claim
+Step Three - HR to File Workers' Compensation Claim

 If you are out of work for more than 5 days due to the injury, you will be placed on a leave of absence from the university.
 HR will provide you information about your leave and what you need to do to continue your benefits.
 Workers' Comp. leave runs concurrent with FMLA Leave.

-If you have questions or need assistance, please contact your HR Generalist or call Human Resources at 470-578-6030 between the hours of 8:00am - 5:00pm, Monday through Friday.
+If you have questions or need assistance, please contact your HR Coordinator or call Human Resources at 470-578-6030 between the hours of 8:00am - 5:00pm, Monday through Friday.